Affiliate Assistant Professor

 B.A., Stanford University, 1999

-Maureen A. Eger is an associate professor in the Department of Sociology at Umeå University in Sweden and a 2024-25 Fellow at the Center for Advanced Study in the Behavioral Sciences (CASBS) at Stanford University.
-She earned a PhD and MA in sociology from the University of Washington and MA in sociology and BA in psychology from Stanford University.
+Maureen A. Eger is an associate professor in the Department of Sociology at the University of Southern California (USC) in Los Angeles.
 Her research interests lie broadly in political sociology, with an emphasis on immigration, nationalism, and the welfare state.
-In 2026, she will join the Department of Sociology at the University of Southern California (USC).

 *The selection of publications listed under "Research" reflects work carried out while at UW and/or published with other UW Sociology alumni.